shenhuiying2017/azure-docs.es-es/articles/application-insights/app-insights-how-do-i.md

     </DeploymentEvent>

     ```
-* [ASP.NET] Genere BuildInfo.config automáticamente en MSBuild.
-Para ello, agregue unas líneas a su archivo .csproj:
+* [ASP.NET] Generate BuildInfo.config automatically in MSBuild.
+To do this, add a few lines to your .csproj file:

     ```XML